Surendhar1127/Product-Management-System/README.md

 The application will start and be available at http://localhost:8001.

-Running with Docker:
+2.Running with Docker:

 docker pull surendhar001/product_management_nodeapp:latest

-Running Tests:
+3.Running Tests:

-The file is called product.test.js.
+The file is called product.test.js and category.test.js.
 Run the tests with npm run test.

 Login API: